JetBrains/Qodana/topics/cloud-api.md

    -H "Authorization: Bearer $permanent_organization_token"
 ```

-This endpoint does not require any parameters.
+This endpoint does not provide any parameters.

 Here is the description of responses: